tjallo/DiscordPyBot/README.md

 # DiscordPyBot

 ## Disclaimer
- At this moment in time, the bot only fully works on Ubuntu.
+ At this moment in time, the bot was/is only tested on Ubuntu.

- This is because it has been developed and tested on this platform.
+ This is because it has been developed on this platform.

- I am in the works of making a Ubuntu compatible version as we speak, but the windows version has priority.
+ I am in the works of making a Windows compatible version as we speak, but the windows version has priority.
- (Note; most functions do work on ubuntu, but they can spit unneccesairy errors, also the tmp file system isnt working on Ubuntu)
+ (Note; most functions do work on Windows, but they can spit unneccesairy errors, also the tmp file system isnt working on Windows)

 ### Tech